Bengaluru Metropolitan Transport Corporation: Bus priority lane

-Intelligent Transport System
+Technologies

 To benefit the commuters and promote the usage of public transportation, the BMTC launched its Intelligent Transport System (ITS) on 25 May 2016.
 Under this project, BMTC buses were equipped with GPS in a phased manner which would transmit the location of the bus to the ITS control room.
-A mobile app was launched on the android platform which was made available in two languages, English and Kannada.
+On 20 May 2023, A mobile app called Namma BMTC was launched on the android and iOS platform which was made available in two languages, English and Kannada.
 The app provides information about bus routes and bus stops.
 Real time location of buses on a particular route can also be tracked, which requires the users to switch on the GPS on their device.
-In 2017, BMTC would be introduced prepaid smart cards for commuting, which eliminated the need to pay the exact amount of change.
+In 2017, BMTC would be introduced prepaid smart cards for commuting, which eliminated the need to pay the exact amount of change, this was not introduced widely, instead NCMC cards are proposed to be released as an open loop payment system.
+On 6 April 2022, Bus Passes started to be issued on TUMMOC mobile app, passengers have to scan the QR code in the bus to verify the pass bought on the app.
+In 2022, BMTC has also started to accept ticket payments using UPI in a ON and OFF manner, finally launching it properly in June 2023.
+A QR code card is either stuck in the bus or with the bus conductor, passengers can scan and pay for tickets.

+An app named "Namma BMTC" launched in 2023 that allows users to track buses in real time, check schedules, plan journeys and calculate fare between stages.
+The app also includes an SOS feature for women to use in case of emergencies by alerting any nearby police station.